 I Call it Pretty Music – part 3

 More than just the hits.
-How Berry Gordy, Jr. made the Motown miracle
+How Berry Gordy, Jr. made the Motown miracle.

-In just under 30 years Berry Gordy, Jr. had taken the $800 (about $7,650 in 2023 dollars) loan from his family credit union and turned it into a successful enterprise that he sold in 1988 to MCA for $68,000,000 (about $176,000,000 in 2023).
+In just under 30 years Berry Gordy, Jr. had taken the $800 (approximately $7,650 in 2023 dollars) loan from his family credit union and turned it into a successful enterprise that he sold in 1988 to MCA for $68,000,000 (the equivalent of about $176,000,000 in 2023).
 He achieved this remarkable return on investment despite the myriad challenges faced by a Black owned business.

-Although there was a different energy surrounding race relations in the sixties and early seventies than exists today, we need to keep in mind that it wasn’t until 1954 in the famous Supreme Court Ruling in Brown v.
-Board of Education, that a public policy of segregation became illegal.
+Although there was a different energy surrounding race relations in the sixties and early seventies than exists today, we need to keep in mind that it wasn’t until 1954 in the famous Supreme Court Ruling in Brown v Board of Education, that a public policy of segregation became illegal.
 Yet, by 1965, barely six years after its inception, Gordy’s Motown was, according to at least one report, the richest corporation in African-American business history to that time.
 In this framework, what Gordy accomplished at the urging of his friend Smokey Robinson seems to be nothing short of a miracle.
 I think it’s worth looking at how he did that.

-And early absence of color
+An early absence of color.

 Before Berry Gordy, black musicians and songwriters achieved success in three principal genres of music: blues, jazz, and R&B. But their successes were largely limited to the African-American community.
 Some artists could crossover when, following Benny Goodman’s integration of his combos and big band, they were part of a larger white ensemble but venues and audiences remained generally segregated.

 Of course, White artists had no issues covering (some would say appropriating) songs written and performed by Black artists.
-Think of Pat Boone’s recordings of songs like Ain’t That a Shame (F ats Domino), Long Tall Sally, or Tutti Frutti (both by Little Richard), or Big Joe Turner’s Shake, Rattle and Roll covered by Bill Haley and His Comets, or Elvis Presley remaking Big Mama Thornton’s Hound Dog just to name a few.
+Think of Pat Boone’s recordings of songs like Ain’t That a Shame (Fats Domino), Long Tall Sally, or Tutti Frutti (both by Little Richard), or Big Joe Turner’s Shake, Rattle and Roll covered by Bill Haley and His Comets, or Elvis Presley remaking Big Mama Thornton’s Hound Dog just to name a few.

 While Motown had early success with songs like Money (That’s What I Want) and Shop Around, Gordy knew that real money could be made only by getting his songs and artists into the mainstream.
 Thus, he actively employed strategies to allow his artists to cross over onto the pop charts.
 A look at his early album covers reveals one of them.

 If you recall also the cover of the Martha and the Vandellas album from the previous entry, think about what they have in common.
 Or what they both lack – which is any images of the artists.
-Gordy was also parsimonious in releasing carefully filtered details of the performers’ biographies.
+Gordy was also parsimonious in releasing even carefully filtered details of the performers’ biographies.
 His plan was to have the public decide whether they liked the music on the basis of the songs and the performances alone.
 He wanted to create songs that he described like this, “Whether you were black, white, green or blue, you could relate to our music.”

-There was more to it than the music
+There was more to it than the music.

 Gordy knew he would have to do more than create good or even great music to expand and sustain his success and, more importantly, to break the barriers that segregated Black artists from crossing over into the pop charts.
-Everything associated with his enterprise would be become identifiable and iconic.
+Everything associated with his enterprise would become identifiable and iconic.
 There would be a Motown look, Motown moves, and, most importantly, the Motown sound.

 Assisted by writer and producer Mickey Stevenson, Gordy established a first of its kind mandatory development program for all Motown artists.
 He hired people like Maurice King – who had worked with Billie Holliday – to serve as the chief rehearsal and musical director, Cholly Adkins of the dancing duo Coles and Adkins to serve as choreographer, and Maxine Powell, who had become successful through the Maxine Powell Finishing and Modeling School, to teach personal development and growth along with proper etiquette.